webmemo-code/XBai-o4/README.md

 <img src="./figures/intro.jpg" alt="Introduction" width="800">

 This repo contains the training and evaluation code of XBai o4.
-For full details please refer to our [paper](https://arxiv.org/abs/2507.01951) and [our official website](https://www.wenxiaobai.com/).
+For full details please refer to our paper [《Test-Time Scaling with Reflective Generative Model》](https://arxiv.org/abs/2507.01951) and [our official website](https://www.wenxiaobai.com/).

 ## Installation
 ```bash